Black Coffee (DJ): 2020–present: Subconsciously, Madison Square Garden

+His show at Madison Square Garden was sold out and became the first South African to do so, performed live on 7 October.

+On the 31st of July and the 1st of August 2025 Black Coffee will become the first ever DJ to headline an event at the UNESCO World Heritage Site, The Old Royal Naval College.

+In August 2025, Black Coffee attended Burning Man for his first time.
+He played a show at the Mayan Warrior art car.
+This was significant because Maphumulo had previously been involved in a plane crash and attending Burning Man required that he board a small plane.

 Personal life

 Maphumulo married actress and television presenter Enhle Mbali Mlotshwa in 2011.
-They have two children together and he has two more from a previous relationship.
+They have two children together, while he has two other from previous relationships.

-In 2014, the couple made news when Sunday World, a South African tabloid, reported that Maphumulo had allegedly cheated on Mlotshwa with a local model and that a woman from the Free State region was behind the allegations, and was demanding R100 000 from Maphumulo after coming into possession of a sex tape which verified her claims.
+In 2014, Maphumulo was accused of infidelity with a local model.
+It was reported that a woman from the Free State region was blackmailing Maphumulo, and demanded ZAR100,000 from him to not release a sex tape which verified her claims.
 In August 2018, the DJ admitted to the affair, which he explained was the result of "being young and being overwhelmed by fame".

 The couple was involved in another cheating scandal in June 2019.
-This time stemming from an Instagram post by Cathy Guetta, the ex-wife of fellow DJ and collaborator - David Guetta, which lead to social media users alleging this was proof of further infidelity from the DJ.
+This time stemming from an Instagram post by Cathy Guetta, the ex-wife of fellow DJ and collaborator – David Guetta, which lead to social media users alleging this was proof of further infidelity from the DJ.
 Following this, the couple did not immediately respond to the rumors; however, it was noticed that Enhle had removed all pictures of the couple together from her Instagram.
-Maphumulo later took to Twitter to deny the allegations whilst also commenting on the way on the "lynch-mob mentality" of the users involved in spreading the allegations.
+Maphumulo later took to Twitter to deny the allegations while also commenting on the way on the "lynch-mob mentality" of the users involved in spreading the allegations.

 The couple separated in July 2019, with divorce proceedings beginning later that year.
 The divorce proceedings continued into 2020 and with them came further scandals.
 This included the publication of a leaked set of documents allegedly showing some of the financial demands being made by Mlotshwa.

-The now divorced couple made headlines once again in April 2021 when TrueLove, a division of South African media juggernaut Media24, reported that Enhle Mbali had filed for a protection order against her ex-husband alleging that he had assaulted her at her birthday dinner held at a home still shared by the couple.
-The allegations were made during a time of public outrage against the extremely high levels of Gender Based Violence (GBV) that were being experienced in South Africa.
-The report came following a statement from Mbali confirming that she was seeking a protection order and that, according to her, it was her "duty as a woman to not only fight for myself, but for every single woman in South Africa".
-She further went on to mention two widely known cases of alleged GBV, including that of Reeva Steenkamp, and that she wanted to help bring an end to these cases.